History of the Jews in Suriname: Depopulation

 As the plantation economy faltered and Jodensavanne depopulated, Jews in Paramaribo found it increasingly difficult not to integrate with other ethnic groups of the country, despite periodic attempts from Jewish leaders in the Netherlands to keep them in line—many simply intermarried with other ethnicities in the 19th century.
 In 1825 Jewish people in Suriname were given equal rights, though this also entailed their loss of privileges allowing them to police their own community, which they had enjoyed since 1665.

-The Sephardic and Ashekanzic communities began to blur together as early as the 18th century, eventually sharing a synagogue for a while.
+The Sephardic and Ashkenazic communities began to blur together as early as the 18th century, eventually sharing a synagogue for a while.
 They did not officially fuse until in 1999.
 In 2004 the last remaining synagogue decided to switch from Orthodox Judaism to Progressive Judaism.
 About 130 Jewish community members remained in a combined Sephardic and Ashkenazic congregation at Neve Shalom (which includes community hall and mikveh).
 The second synagogue was rented for use as a computer service shop, its furniture and art loaned to the Israel Museum in Jerusalem.

 Most Jews had left Suriname when it was granted independence in 1975 and others left during the civil war of the 1980s.
 In a 21st-century census, 181 Surinamese people entered "Judaism" as their religion, out of a total population of 560,000.

 In the 1990s, the jungle growth in the Jodensavanne was cleared, 450 graves uncovered and the ruins of the synagogue maintained.